Stolz/Assets/README.md

 <a id="installation"></a>
 ## Installation

-Edit `composer.json` and add `"stolz/assets": "dev-master"` to the `require` section

-	"require": {
-		...
-		"stolz/assets": "dev-master"
-	}

-Then run
+In your Laravel base directory run

-	composer install
+	composer require "stolz/assets:dev-master"

-Finally, add the service provider within the `providers` array of `app/config/app.php`
+Then edit `app/config/app.php` and add the service provider within the `providers` array

 	'providers' => array(
 		...